Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 The new constraints confirm the very elongated and strongly bimodal mass distribution of the previous model presented in \citet{Ebeling2017}, and do not require additional complexity.
 The central peak of the X-ray imaging is aligned with the western peak of the mass distribution, which contains a larger fraction of mass than the eastern portion of the cluster (see \autoref{tab.xray} for the X-ray observation details and \autoref{fig.projmass} for the X-ray contours in cyan and projected mass contours in black).
-The model optimizes the fits for the redshifts of 17 systems.
-System \#6 has an optimized redshift of $4.249^{+0.07}_{-0.06}$, System \#8 has a redshift of $5.664^{+0.15}_{-0.12}$, System \#12 has a redshift of $7.219 ^{+0.27}_{-0.09}$, System \#16 has a redshift of $4.570^{+0.04}_{-0.03}$, and the remaining systems are under $z\sim4$.
-A complete list of the arcs and model redshifts is given in \autoref{tab.MultipleImages}.
+The model optimizes the fits for the redshifts of 17 sources.
+Source \#6 has an optimized redshift of $4.31^{+0.00}_{-0.16}$, Source \#8 has a redshift of $5.79^{+0.02}_{-0.24}$, Source \#12 has a redshift of $7.25^{+0.00}_{-0.52}$, Source \#16 has a redshift of $4.66^{+0.00}_{-0.20}$, and the remaining sources are under $z\sim4$.